CapsAdmin/NattLua/README.md

 - Both single-line C comments (from GLua) and the Lua 5.4 division operator can be used in the same source file.
 - Transpiles bitwise operators, integer division, \_ENV, etc down to valid LuaJIT code.
 - Supports inline importing via require, loadfile, and dofile.
-- Supports teal syntax, but does not currently support its scoping rules.
+- Supports teal syntax, however the analyser does not currently support its scoping rules.

 I have not fully decided the syntax for the language and runtime semantics for lua 5.3/4 features.
 But I feel this is more of a detail that can easily be changed later.